shehreendheda/katacoda-scenarios/slo/actionslos/step1.md

 2. Navigate to <a href="https://app.datadoghq.com/apm/traces" target="_datadog">**APM** > **Traces**</a> in Datadog to view the list of traces that are coming in. <p> If you are working in a new Datadog Organization, click **Get Started** in the APM page.
 Then, in the main menu, click the **APM > Traces** to see the list of traces.
 You may need to refresh the page.
 3. In the search field above the Trace list, enter **Env:ruby-shop** if it is not listed.
 4. If no traces are coming in, wait until you see traces coming in.
-5. Note the **Services** of the different traces. <p> After you see the "environment is prepared" message in the terminal, you can browse the app and confirm that data from all services is coming into Datadog.
+5. Note the **Service** of the different traces. <p> After you see the "environment is prepared" message in the terminal, you can browse the app and confirm that data from all services is coming into Datadog.
 6. Click the **storedog** tab on the right to view the app once docker-compose has finished. <p> As you can see, the user journey for the app includes viewing the home page and clicking and viewing products, advertisements, discounts, and the cart.
 7. Navigate to <a href="https://app.datadoghq.com/apm/" target="_datadog">**APM** > **Services**</a> in Datadog. <p> To the right of the search field above the Services list, if you see a menu for different environments, select the **ruby-shop** environment. <p> You should see the services below in the list.